profanitas/abuse/README.md

 - `ListAllAbuses()` : Returns list of abuses in it's database.

-_Abuse officially supports Python 3.4–3.7, but can also run on Python 2._
+_Abuse officially supports Python 3.4 to 3.7, but can also run on Python 2._

 # Installation